-The CDC closes promptly at 6:00pm.
-All children are expected to be out of the building at that time to allow for final day cleaning procedures to occur PRIOR to the end of a teacher's workday.
-Please leave enough time for toileting and other routines prior to 6pm to avoid a late fee charged to your account.
-If an unforeseen issue prevents an on-time pick-up, parents must call the center's main number, (256)782-8655 as early as possible.
-At 6:00pm, a JSU CDC Administrator will contact family members to ensure they are on the way if information has not previously been received.
+The CDC closes promptly at 6:00 p.m.
+All children are expected to be out of the building at that time to allow for final daily cleaning procedures to occur PRIOR to the end of a teacher's workday.
+Please leave enough time for toileting and other routines prior to 6 p.m. to avoid a late fee charged to your account.
+If an unforeseen issue prevents an on-time pick-up, parents must call the center's main number, (256) 782-8655 as early as possible.
+At 6:00 p.m., a JSU CDC Administrator will contact family members to ensure they are on the way if information has not previously been received.

-If a child is not picked up by 6:00pm, a \$25 late fee will be charged to the family's account.
-Beginning at 6:15pm, an additional \$15 per child will be charged to the account for every 15-minute increment (or fraction thereof) during which the child is not picked up.
+If a child is not picked up by 6:00 p.m., a \$25.00 late fee will be charged to the family's account.
+Beginning at 6:15 p.m., an additional \$15 per child will be charged to the account for every 15-minute increment (or fraction thereof) during which the child is not picked up.
 Payment of these fees is subject to the collection policies noted above.
 If we are unable to reach a parent, emergency contacts will be called.
-If we cannot contact anyone authorized to pick up a child by 6:30pm, JSU University Police will be notified for assistance.
+If we cannot contact anyone authorized to pick up a child by 6:30 p.m., JSU University Police will be notified for assistance.